Out of Place Series: Jenny Lynne’s Story

 When I arrived at our current duty station, I knew that both reaching out and reaching further than ever before was required.
 But in a different way.
 This time it wasn’t about me finding a place to belong, it was about being that place for someone else.

 It was about being like those twelve women in my first very first MOPS group.
 The ones who welcomed me and gave me a place to belong with no strings attached.
 The ones who rewarded my outstretched hand with a tight grip and an understanding smile.
 It was my turn to draw others in from uncertainty and isolation.
 It was my turn to show them they belong.

 Have you ever felt like a palm tree in a pine forest?
 Have you ever been transplanted to foreign soil, unsure if your roots will ever grow deep enough for you to thrive?
 Have you ever looked around, and felt so different, so other, that you wonder if you’re going to make it?

 If so, this series is for you!
 Every Monday, we’ll hear from someone who has also struggled to belong.
 Be sure to subscribe below to get The Scoop so you never miss a post!
-As a thank you, you’ll receive these scripture cards and adult coloring pages about belonging in the kingdom of God:
+As a thank you, you’ll receive access to belonging-themed scripture cards and adult coloring pages in the free for you library!

 About Jenny Lynne

 I’m Jenny Lynne.
 Two words, one name, it’s a Southern thing.

 I am a Navy spouse, teacher, writer, and active member in both military and civilian communities.
 My work is featured on Her View from Home, Task and Purpose, Sandboxx.org, and my personal blog.
 You can connect with me on Facebook, Instagram, and Twitter.